 Earth's climate system is characterized by complicated and fascinating interactions between physical, chemical, and biological processes.
-My current research ambitions lie in understanding processes that govern cryosphere-climate interaction and feedback.
-These processes range from the physics of snow melt, to atmospheric transport and processing of aerosols, large-scale energy transport, snow-vegetation interaction, and radiative transfer in the atmosphere and cryosphere.
-I strive to study these interactions using a combination of numerical modeling, remote sensing observations, and experimental studies.
+My current research ambitions lie in understanding processes that govern cryosphere–climate interaction and feedback.
+Such processes include the physics of snow melt, atmospheric transport and processing of aerosols, large-scale energy transport, snow–vegetation interaction, and radiative transfer in the atmosphere and cryosphere.
+We strive to study these interactions using a combination of numerical modeling, remote sensing observations, and experimental studies.

 Students interested in researching these and related topics are welcome to contact me about potential graduate studies.

 July, 2015 — Congratulations to Justin Perket for a successful Ph.D. defense!
 Dr. Perket will start a new post-doc position at NCAR in September, as part of the CUAHSI hydrological research project.

 May, 2015 — Mark ventures onto the Arctic sea-ice near Barrow Alaska, as part of a workshop that brought together modelers and measurement experts who study snow on sea-ice.

 April, 2015 — The Arctic Monitoring and Assessment Programme (AMAP) releases a Summary for Policy Makers on the impacts of short-lived climate forcers (including black carbon, methane and ozone) on Arctic climate.